The Sphinx is a mythical creature found among the Phoenicians, Hittites, Assyrians, Egyptians, and Greeks.

 On card 7, the sphinxes are refined.
 They rest, and they already have a different body color, a softer face, and a pharaoh frisson.
 They look in opposite directions, however, since the dark Sphinx has interests other than the rose Sphinx.
 Only the lower body is common and part of the ruler's vehicle, who still holds a dark staff in his right hand.

-On tarotcard 8 the separation of good and evil took place.
+Before, on tarotcard 8 the separation of good and evil took place.

 On the card 10 the Sphinx is increased and leads an independent existence.
 The winged logos is already visible on card 7.
 It has now become a part of the heart's powers.